opensourcefeed/opensourcefeed.github.io/_posts/2025-04-18-ubuntu-25-04-plucky-puffin-flavors-release.md

 ## 📥 Download and Explore

 Whether you're into modern workflows, minimal desktops, or traditional interfaces, Ubuntu 25.04 has something for everyone.
 You can [download Ubuntu and its flavors](https://ubuntu.com/download/flavours) from the official website.

-Stay tuned for upcoming reviews, tutorials, and performance benchmarks across each flavor.

-Which one will you be trying?
-Let us know in the comments or tag us on [Mastodon](https://fosstodon.org/@opensourcefeed), [X](https://twitter.com/openfeedorg), or [Telegram](https://t.me/opensourcefeed)!